qjon/smart-home-server/README.md

 ## Change log

+### v2.1.0

+- add possibility to use more than one sensor on Weather Station device

 ### v2.0.0

 - change communication with Weather Stations (now Weather Station sends data to server, previously server connects to Weather Station API)